duynguyendang/duynguyendang.github.io/index.md

 - Smart Inspection process management and supporting technologies
 - Asset Health Monitoring through real-time KPIs
 - Analytics and Insights through Flag management and tasks

-The solution can deploy on both on-premise (Kubernetes) and Azure cloud and leverage cloud services for cloud deployment.
+- The solution can deploy on both on-premise (Kubernetes) and Azure cloud and leverage cloud services for cloud deployment.
+- Work as Solution Architect to propose the solution, tracking development to make sure the solution is ready for production.
+- Stacks: Azure Kubernetes, Azure Data Factory, Spark, Superset, MinIO, Java.

 #### Corporate data platform